Learning from Data Streams: An Overview and Update: Recommendations: research meets practice

-In our view, the Hoeffding tree learning algorithm deserves special consideration, given that methods derived from (including, ensembles of) Hoeffding trees have often been shown top accuracy in state-of-the-art data-stream comparisons.
+The Hoeffding tree learning algorithm deserves special consideration, given that methods derived from Hoeffding trees, including ensembles of such trees, have often been shown top accuracy in state-of-the-art data-stream comparisons \cite{AdaptiveRF}.
+Despite Hoeffding trees having risen to prominence in data-stream learning research, they are empirically disadvantageous, at least as standalone models \cite{IDA2012,Provocative2,RandomSubSpaces} as they are slow to grow and inflexible once grown.
+In addition, they have been shown to be mathematically unjustified for the stream settings \cite{matuszyk2013correcting,rutkowski2013decision}.

-It is interesting that Hoeffding trees have risen to such prominence in data-stream learning studies.
-Not only are they shown to be mathematically unjustified for the stream settings \cite{matuszyk2013correcting,rutkowski2013decision} but they also empirically unsuited, at least as standalone models \cite{Provocative2,RandomSubSpaces} as they are slow (conservative) to grow and inflexible once grown.
-They are stream learning only in the loosest sense of the definition, with only some internal counters being necessarily incremented per training example, with very infrequent changes to the tree structure itself, which is indeed notoriously slow to grow and even explicitly prevented during a grace period of typically of hundreds of instances while tree-growth is explicitly prevented.
-This is understandably so since, notably, they are one of the few common stream-deployed models where prediction complexity is greater than constant in relation to $t$ and more learning corresponds to more time-consuming prediction, as instances filter down an ever-deeper tree.
-They are inherently difficult to adapt to an evolving concept.
-While some approximations exist \cite{HAT,ExtremelyFastDecisionTrees}, they require additional components like change detectors that are computationally expensive.
+Hoeffding trees can be considered stream learning only under the loosest assumptions of what is a data stream.
+With only some internal counters being incremented per training example, with very infrequent changes to the tree structure itself, which is indeed slow to grow and even explicitly prevented during a grace period of typically hundreds of instances while tree-growth is explicitly inhibited.
+This makes sense, since the price to pay is increasing complexity in relation to the number of instances processed over time.
+Thus more learning corresponds to more time-consuming prediction, as instances need to be propagated down to an ever-deeper tree.
+They are inherently difficult to adapt to evolving concepts and, while some approximations exist \cite{HAT,ExtremelyFastDecisionTrees}, they require additional components like change detectors that add to computational costs.

-As a result, truly instance-incremental methods like naive Bayes, stochastic gradient descent, or even Kalman filters are typically used at the leaves \cite{ziffer2021kalman}, and they are deployed in large dynamic ensembles under constant destruction and renewal in order to exhibit robustness against drift.
-It is the ensembles (and the models at the leaves) that probably should carry most of the credit for Hoeffding tree predictive performance.
-This is not unlike decision trees in a batch context, which are typically used in ensemble configurations to achieve high accuracy.
+As a result, in the academic setting, truly instance-incremental methods like naive Bayes, stochastic gradient descent, or even Kalman filters are typically used at the leaves \cite{ziffer2021kalman}, and they are deployed in large dynamic ensembles under constant destruction and renewal in order to exhibit robustness against drift.
+It is the ensembles and the models at the leaves that probably should carry most of the predictive power attributed to Hoeffding trees.